rajesh-kanade/weRecruit/readme.md

 * if you get permission error please run `chmod +X werecruit_start.sh`.
 Typically file permissions are lost after you do git pull.

 ## stopping weRecruit
-- find running gunicorn processes by running `ps ax|grep gunicorn`.
+- (optional ) find running gunicorn processes by running `ps ax|grep gunicorn`.
 - stop gunicorn by running `pkill gunicorn`
 - find weRecruit scheduler process by running command `ps ax|grep cronjobs.py`.
 In theory you should see only python process listed ( excluding gunicorn related python processes if any.)
 - To stop weRecruit scheduler note down the pid listed in above step and run `kill <pid>`
-- Confirm it is stopped by vising werecruit website from browser & verify you get a gateway error.
+- Confirm it is stopped by visiting werecruit website from browser & verify you get a gateway error.

-## Maintenance checklist ( TODO -> write script for this )
+## Maintenance checklist
 - if you want to stop and start werecruit, please follow the steps in [stop](#stopping-weRecruit) and [start](#starting-weRecruit) section respectively.

+- Run `wr_maintain.sh` script to clean up *.log & *.out files
-- cleanup sessions related folder by
+- cleanup sessions related folder by ( TODO -> automate this step )
     - `cd /etc/werecruit/sessions`
     - `rm *`
-- cleanup werecruit.log file by running following commands
-    - `cd /etc/werecruit`
-    - `rm werecruit.log`

-- DB backups
+- DB backups ( Need to automate it)
-    - Coming soon
+    - currently backups are being taken by connecting to pg thru pg admin and taking back up on laptop. **Needs a better way**

+- once in a while container may crash or stop , to restart do following from main contabo machine
+    - run `docker ps -a` command to ensure werecruit_prod is listed.
+    - run `docker start werecruit_prod` command to start the werecruit prod container

+- Please note : To come out of werecruit_prod container without stopping it , please enter *ctrl+p followed by ctrl+q*.
+You will be taken back to the main contabo machine.
 ## Upgrade checklist ( TODO -> write script for this)
 - from terminal login to the werecruit container.
 For creds contact admin.
 - run  `cd /etc/werecruit`